mcfwalker/qwkshot/docs/NEXT_STEPS.md

 - API route requires proper Auth strategy to work with RLS enabled.
 - `SceneAnalysis` placeholder limits accuracy of `PromptCompiler` and `EnvironmentalAnalyzer` output.
 - LLM not consistently following prompt instructions regarding target coordinates.
 (Monitor)
-- Conflict exists between allowing lock in invalid positions and subsequent path validation.
+- Potential conflict exists between allowing lock in any position and planned backend path validation constraints.

 ## Next Session Focus (Updated)
-1. Review and decide strategy for handling the Lock/Validation conflict.
+1. Re-implement slider scrubbing logic.
-2. Implement chosen strategy for Lock/Validation conflict.
+2. Continue UI functional testing (Hover states, etc.).

 *This document will be updated at the end of each session to reflect progress and adjust priorities.*